 www.exploratorium.edu

-Recently named by Fodor’s Travel as one of the best children’s museums in the United States, the Exploratorium is a thrill for all ages.
+Named by Fodor’s Travel as one of the best children’s museums in the United States, the Exploratorium is a thrill for all ages.
 “Don’t come with a plan because you’ll never stick to it,” advises 12-year-old Maya.
 “There’s something for everybody here, so we always start and finish in a different place.”

 Discover six main galleries featuring hundreds of hands-on science experiments, art activities and interactive exhibits that provide hours of thought-provoking fun.
 Engage your senses, investigate living things, explore the local environment and “think with your hands.”
 You’re guaranteed to learn something new.
+After 44 years at the Palace of Fine Arts, the Exploratorium is now located at Pier 15, not far from the Ferry Building.

 Mrs. Grossman’s Sticker Factory